Python Study Group – Spring 2021

 In other words, we encourage everyone to take the notion of a study group to heart: ETHOS Lab facilitates a space where those attending the study group support each other to learn Python, while ETHOS Lab does its best to provide volunteers who are knowledgeable

 ETHOS Lab uses experimental digital methods for analyzing social media data and therefore has an interest in hosting the python group.
 Although, it is also considered a service to the current students’ needs for exploring a dynamic programming language that can be used for many purposes.
-In our work with data and digital methods, we often come across digital tools, which requires certain knowledge about programming in Python.
-In light of this, we started the study group in 2015, and we hope to be able to continue the study group the coming spring (2019) to explore the possibilities of Python programming.
+In our work with data and digital methods, we often come across digital tools, which require certain knowledge about programming in Python.
+In light of this, we started the egalitarian study group in 2015, and we hope to be able to continue the exploration of possibilities using Python.